 Conclusion on the dangers of commercial cosmetics

 As the WVE report revealed, we cannot know for sure which chemicals are carcinogenic because the CIR doesn’t do their job.
 To give it a thought, They are just a puppet of the PCPC who is also a Puppet of the cosmetic manufacturing companies.

-This is why you should consider opting for organic cosmetic products as an alternative to the chemical induced cosmetic products.
+This is why you should consider opting for organic cosmetic products as an alternative to chemical-induced cosmetic products.
 The organic cosmetic product will not harm you and are definitely not carcinogenic.
-Most ingredient to make it are from plant-based chemicals and essential oils.
-Don’t be deceived by the cosmetic industry who spend a lot of money on ad campaigns.
-Only to get you to spend your money on their product.
+Most ingredients used in its production are from plant-based chemicals and essential oils.
+Don’t be deceived by the cosmetic industry that spends loads of money on ad campaigns.
+Only to get you to buy their product.

 Please Don’t Risk Your Health.
 Stay safe and go organic.